vzool/docs/app/admin-guide/README.md

 #### Interface Options

 Interfaces are highly customizable with options that allow you to tailor them to individual uses.
-These vary depending on interface complexity, with more edge-case options collapsed within an "Advanced" toggle.
+These vary depending on interface complexity, with more edge-case options collapsed within an "Advanced" accordion.

 ### Reordering Fields